jonimoas/VBEmu/README.md

 # VBEmu
-Simple emulator frontend using the backend of EmulationStation
+Simple emulator frontend using the backend of EmulationStation focused on simplicity and speed.
+Good for users with huge collections

 USAGE: